Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 Mitochondrial Energy Production

+Rhodiola has documented effects on mitochondrial function — the cellular energy production systems that power both physical and cognitive activity.
 Research on Rhodiola and ATP synthesis found that salidroside enhances mitochondrial efficiency and increases ATP production in neural tissue — providing a mechanistic basis for Rhodiola’s well-documented anti-fatigue effects that is distinct from and complementary to its HPA axis and monoamine mechanisms.

 What the Human Clinical Research Actually Shows